malb/oxford-lattice-school-lessons/README.md

 ### Homework (Wednsday)

+Prepare for lab 2.

 ### Lab 2 (Martin+Leo, 90 minutes, Wed 15:00-16:30)

 1. Experimenting with LLL / BKZ :
 Measure Root-Hermite factors, plot GS norms, check GSA's validity, measure cost Do it for both BKZ and BKZ2.
 Compare statitistics

-2.a.
+2.
+a.
 Given a SIS instance, mount the best attack according to the model
 b. (opt) Improve it using cleverer strategies (e.g. autotuned progressive strategy)

 3. Given an LWE instance, mount the best attack according to the model

-4. Improve the previous by introducing a pruned enumeration on the whole lattice after BKZ reduction
+4. (opt) Improve the previous by introducing a pruned enumeration on the whole lattice after BKZ reduction

-5. Improve the following using more clever stategies
+5. (opt) Improve the following using more clever stategies

 ## Other ##